1.4 A Shirley Temple Anyone?

 Archie: Too much information, thank you.

 Uzza: Muslims come in all sizes, cloaked or not.
-It's unfortunate that more Muslim women are not aware of the health concerns associated with a lack of sunlight, which may not have been an issue in the sunbaked Arabian peninsula when Allah mandated that women wear what some refer to disparagingly as a portable tent when venturing outside the main one.
+It's unfortunate that more Muslim women are not aware of the health concerns associated with a lack of sunlight which may not have been an issue in the sunbaked Arabian peninsula when Allah mandated that women wear what some refer to disparagingly as a portable tent when venturing outside the home.
 In fact, it may have been a good thing for the time and place.